Marriage and Family and the God Who Created Everything

 Children Must Be the Priority

 What is best for the majority of humans?
 What is best for children?
 In any discussion of marriage and family, children need to be the priority because we all were children once.
+Is there anyone who has never been a child?
+No one, of course.
+Then this is very personal to each of you!
 Everything starts with children, and the birth of sacred love should begin in our childhood.

 If we believe that every individual has sacred, unalienable rights given to them by God, then we must also acknowledge that those rights did not begin at the age of twenty-one but became active at the moment of conception and most assuredly and obviously at the moment of birth.
 I mention both conception and birth because of the controversy of abortion.
 I personally believe that life begins at conception.
 But even if someone does not share that belief, they should—if they are at all humane—believe that sacred rights begin at the moment of birth.